Home LifestyleThe Wonderful World of Colour Therapy

 Compassion, Support and Kindness

 And pink?
 Well, what about that one?
-It represents self-love, nurturing and compassion and calms irritation, over-sensitivity and vulnerability.
+It represents self-love, nurturing, and compassion, and calms irritation, oversensitivity, and vulnerability.
 I needed a lot of that back then!

 Whatever your colour, surrounding yourself with a rainbow is not an overnight quick fix but indeed a journey worth pursuing.